mossaddak/The-People-House-V-1.0/readme.md

 <b>Note:</b>
 <p>
     if subscription type == "Liberty plan" then no token will be added, else will be added new field named "token" after "subscription_type" field.
 Here token means card number.
-Without payment no user will be able to get the entry permissions.
+Without payment no user will be able to get the entry permissions except "Liberty plan" subscriber.
 </p>

     There is four subscription types: